bohendo/blog-content/productivity/getting-things-done.md

 Once you have decided on the next action, you will be adding it to a list of actions.
 If an action will take less than a couple minutes to complete, the time spent storing it in your actions list could be better spent by just finishing the task and being done with it.

-### Putting it into practice:
+### Personal Experience

-Go through your in-tray starting with the first item and deal with each one at a time.
-Do not even look at the next item until the one that has your attention has been processed.
-Make sure to update your projects list (see next section) as you go, any item that requires more than one action is a project.
+Almost every morning, I clear my in-tray one item at a time, I don't even look at the next item until the one that has my attention has been processed.

 ## Step 3: Organize

 Your external storage system has, at it's core, seven buckets (shown in the above flow-chart as stacks of weirdly shaped paper).
 These seven buckets are:

 - Actions list (actionable list)
 - Calendar (actionable list)
 - Projects list (non-actionable list)
 - Someday/maybe list (non-actionable list)
 - Waiting-for list (non-actionable list)
 - Project Files/Folder (folder)
 - General Reference (folder)

+### Actions List

-*Actions List:* A list of actions that you need to take.
+A list of actions that you need to take.
 The list should be separated into contexts but the number of contexts you need to stay organized depends on the number of actions you have on your list.
 Common contexts: at the office, at home, online, errands, calls, agendas, read/review.
 Agendas are an important context, use them to keep track of things that need to be discussed with specific people (i.e. "ask for gym recommendations" might be added to the agenda for Jack).

+### Calendar

-*Calendar:* Contains the hard, unchangeable landscape for each day.
+Contains the hard, unchangeable landscape for each day.
 Both time-dependent actions (i.e. meetings) and time-dependent information (i.e. directions to a party) should be included.
 Nothing time-independent should be included.
 Do not put anything on Monday that you would *like* to get done on Monday (i.e. get groceries).
 Only include things that *must* happen on Monday (i.e. doctor appointment).

+### Projects List

-*Projects List:* Any task that will require more than one action is a project.
+Any task that will require more than one action is a project.
 List all of your current projects in one place but don't include any details about a specific project (that's what the projects folder is for).
 This list provides a valuable overview of your commitments that comes in handy during your weekly reviews.

+### Someday/Maybe List

-*Someday/Maybe List:* This is an eclectic list that is best described by listing a bunch of examples: things to make, hobbies to take up, skills to learn, creative media to explore, clothes or toys to buy, trips to take, organizations to join, service projects to contribute to, things to see, things to do, books to read, music to explore, movies to see, gift ideas, website to explore, miscellaneous ideas, etc.
+This is an eclectic list that is best described by listing a bunch of examples: things to make, hobbies to take up, skills to learn, creative media to explore, clothes or toys to buy, trips to take, organizations to join, service projects to contribute to, things to see, things to do, books to read, music to explore, movies to see, gift ideas, website to explore, miscellaneous ideas, etc.

+### Waiting-For List

-*Waiting-For List:* When you give a task to someone else to do, record it and include the date.
+When you give a task to someone else to do, record it and include the date.
 For example, after sending a couple emails on June 12th, you might add the following to this list: "Wanda re: lawn mowing (6/12)" and "Jack re: gym recommendation (6/12)."
 If you review this list in a week and notice that Wanda still hasn't gotten back to you, that will be your reminder to either contact her again or ask to mow someone else's lawn.

+### Project Files/Folder

-*Project Files/Folder:* A place to store details, ideas, and information regarding specific projects.
+A place to store details, ideas, and information regarding specific projects.
 Good for planning which actions a project might require in the future but do not rely on files in this folder to remind you of next actions.
 All next actions should be in your actions list or calendar.

+### General Reference

-*General Reference:* Make sure all reference materials can be filed away and retrieved quickly.
+Make sure all reference materials can be filed away and retrieved quickly.
 There should be a single, alphabetically ordered list of material with sub-folders only added for large projects/areas of interest.
 Purge this folder once per year.

 ### Managing the Buckets